 - Whether the building has been made vacant for the sole purposes of re-development; and - Whether the building is covered by an extant or recently expired planning permission for the same or substantially the same development". - 2.11 In this case, there are a number of factors to consider, prior to calculating the net increase in floorspace, across the site.
 Firstly, compliance with paragraph 028.
 This is a brownfield site, where it has been determined that in the context of the explanatory paragraph detailed above, the buildings therein, are not abandoned.
 In addition, the buildings have not been made vacant to facilitate the site's redevelopment, rather, such has arisen due to national targets to reduce carbon emissions, resulting in the closure of coal fired power stations nationwide.
 There are no extant or recent planning permissions for similar development within this site. - 2.12 Demolition within the site has commenced and continues (as granted under a separate consent).
 Thus, consideration has to be given to at what point the calculation of existing floorspace should be calculated.
-Following consideration of equivalent schemes elsewhere within the country and discussions between relevant parties, it has been determined that the suitable date from which to calculate existing floor space within the site, is the date of validation of the planning application, namely the 7th June 2019. - 2.13 In terms of proposed floor area within the site, given this is an outline application, where such is yet to be formalised, it has been determined that the suitable process to determine such is to use the national average for a dwellings floor space and multiply this by the number of dwellings proposed to be erected within each District (1,264 in LDC and 1,036 in CCDC). - 2.14 An Affordable Housing Proposal document has been submitted with this application, which details the applicant's offer to the Council's.
+Following consideration of equivalent schemes elsewhere within the country and discussions between relevant parties, it has been determined that the suitable date from which to calculate existing floor space within the site, is the date of validation of the planning application, namely the 7th June 2019.
+Evidently, this has been agreed previously by members, via the resolved to grant scheme. - 2.13 In terms of proposed floor area within the site, given this is an outline application, where such is yet to be formalised, it has been determined that the suitable process to determine such is to use the national average for a dwellings floor space and multiply this by the maximum number of dwellings proposed to be erected within each District (1,264 in LDC and 1,036 in CCDC based on up to 2,300 dwellings). - 2.14 An Affordable Housing Proposal document has been submitted with this application, which details the applicant's offer to the Council's.
 Applying the floorspace at the time of submission, the following calculations are undertaken: